massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo admin auth add-oauth - Add new Oauth authentication source

 USAGE:
-   forgejo admin auth add-oauth command [command options]
+   forgejo admin auth add-oauth [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command